peppermintcom/peppermint-web-app/maint/README.md

 Discard all @mailinator.com accounts more than a week old.

 ### Messages
-Discard a message if the audio is gone or recipient is gone or sender is gone.
+Discard a message if the upload is gone.

 ### Receivers
 Discard if the recorder or account is gone.